Best Film for the Canon EOS Rebel G

 Bulk Loading Film

-Investing in a roll of 100 feet of film and loading it into canisters yourself is among the best options to lower expenses.
+Investing in a roll of 100 feet of film and loading in into canisters yourself is one of the most well known options to lower your expenses.

-Be aware that you’re limited to 100-foot rolls of black & white film.
-This is due to black and white film is easier and more cost-effective to process at home.
+Keep in mind that you’re only going to find 100’ rolls of black and white film.
+This is due to black & white film is less difficult and less expensive to process yourself.

 Home Developing and Scanning

-All film can be processed at home.
-It's a smart option to lower your costs so that you can shoot more film with your Canon Rebel G.
+It’s simple to process and scan any film at home.
+In fact it’s a good way to spend less so you can use more film with your Canon EOS Rebel G.

-Black & white film is much less difficult to process.
-Temperature and time are not as important to get correct with black and white film as time and temperatures are for transparency or color negative.
+Black and white film is significantly easier to develop yourself.
+Temperature and time are both not as critical to get correct with black and white film as they are for color negative or slide film.